demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Playbooks/playbook-MDE_-_Retrieve_File_README.md

 This playbook is part of the ‘Malware Investigation And Response’ pack.
 For more information, refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
-This playbook uses the Live Response feature to retrieve a file from an endpoint./nNote that the endpoint ID will be set from the incident field “DeviceID”.
+This playbook uses the Live Response feature to retrieve a file from an endpoint.
+The playbook supports a supplied machine id as an input.
+Otherwise, it will take the Device ID incident field.
+This playbook supports only one element to be retrieved for each task (if you want more - you must use a PB loop feature).

 ## Dependencies